kwong44/archie/archie-ai-backend/README.md

 1. **"JWT Secret not configured"**
    - Ensure `SUPABASE_JWT_SECRET` is set in environment variables

-2. **"Google Cloud authentication failed"**
+2. **"ElevenLabs API authentication failed"**
-   - Verify `GOOGLE_APPLICATION_CREDENTIALS` points to valid service account key
+   - Verify `ELEVENLABS_API_KEY` is valid and has proper permissions
-   - Ensure Speech API is enabled in your Google Cloud project
+   - Check your ElevenLabs account quota and billing status

 3. **"Gemini API not available"**
    - Check `GEMINI_API_KEY` is valid and has proper permissions